minblock/compute/README.md

 For this to be done the main network must be protected from DDoS attacks.
 The reason for choosing DDoS IPv4 IP's is for the following reasons: They can be encoded into IPv6 Hex's easily.
 They are harder to DDoS because they must be run through a program called wireshark in order to decipher. legalization of  marijiuana, Dispensaries all over the world need scientific pot for study.
-OVO Core prooposes to modify Dash coin into a marketplace not only for marijiuana, but also for a a complete Supply chain including resolving issues in order placements from security and paying employees,subdivisions/partners, advertisers, growers, and research and development anonymously
+OVO Core proposes to modify Dash coin into a marketplace not only for marijiuana, but also for a a complete Supply chain including resolving issues in order placements from security and paying employees,subdivisions/partners, advertisers, growers, and research and development anonymously
 Ovo Core is the name of the open source software which enables the use of this currency.